TekulaChandana/mern-practice/html-practice/README.md

 ## 🙏 Credits

-Special thanks to ** Complete Coding by Prashant Sir** for providing free and helpful tutorials that made learning HTML easier.
+Special thanks to **Complete Coding by Prashant Sir** for providing free and helpful tutorials that made revising HTML easier.

 You can find his YouTube channel here:
 👉 [Complete Coding by Prashant Sir on YouTube](https://www.youtube.com/@CompleteCodingByPrashantSir)